 The Harvard Study

-In one often quoted study conducted by Senator Elizabeth Warren while she was a professor at Harvard Law School, medical bills were a factor in more than 50 percent of bankruptcy cases.
-Other studies have produced similar results while still more studies have pegged the number closer to 25 percent.
+In one often quoted study conducted by Senator Elizabeth Warren while she was a professor at Harvard Law School, medical bills were a factor in more than 62% of bankruptcy cases.
 A study published by Nerdwallet Health in 2014 found that medical bills are expected to be the single most important contributing factor, even more so than credit card or mortgage debt.
 Either way, the amount of medical debt discharged in bankruptcy cases in the United States each year is in the hundreds of millions.

 Medical Debt Is Dischargeable in Bankruptcy